3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 MUST be one of "repeat", "mirror", "clamp", and "ignore".
 This property determines the behavior of the sampler of this texture for texture coordinates (u,v,w) outside the [0,1]x[0,1]x[0,1] cell.
 The different modes have the following interpretation (for s = u, s = v, or s = w):

-1. "repeat" assumes periodic texture sampling.
+1. "wrap" assumes periodic texture sampling.
 A texture coordinate s that falls outside the [0,1] interval will be transformed per the following formula:
 </br>s’ = s – floor(s)

 2. "mirror" means that each time the texture width or height is exceeded, the next repetition of the texture SHOULD be reflected across a plane perpendicular to the axis in question following this formula: